Veneta Sexton 1936 - 2020 - Obituary

 Funeral services are scheduled for Thursday, September 3, 2020, 12 Noon, at the Charlestown Missionary Baptist Church of Charlestown, MD.
 Visitation for family and friends will be held Thursday, September 3, 2020, 10 AM until 12 Noon, at the church prior to the funeral service.
 Pastor Dennis Gilbert of the Charlestown Missionary Baptist Church will officiate.
 Interment will be private at the convenience of the family.

-Arrangements By Lee A. Patterson & Son Funeral Home, P.A., Perryville, MDwww.pattersonfuneralhomemd.com
+Arrangements By Lee A. Patterson & Son Funeral Home, P.A., Perryville, MD.